ewang58/ML-Fibre-Regression/README.md

 #### Mechanical method

 However a drawback of this method is that it can take quite a bit of time in a large dataset like this.
 But mechanically we can also calculate for missing data by running the code on top.
 And if the result comes back with a positive integer that means we have a missing value.
-Hence We can run the code below to see the missing data percentage and its location.
+Hence we can run the code below to see the missing data percentage and its location.

 ```python
 # check to see if any null value (missing value) is present or not